Due Date

 Due Date is a 2010 American black comedy road film directed by Todd Phillips, who wrote the screenplay with Alan R. Cohen, Alan Freedland, and Adam Sztykiel.
 The film follows a man (Robert Downey Jr.) who must get across the country to Los Angeles in time for the birth of his child and is forced to road-trip with an aspiring actor (Zach Galifianakis).
 Michelle Monaghan, Juliette Lewis, and Jamie Foxx also star.
-Shot in Las Cruces, New Mexico, Atlanta, Georgia, and Tuscaloosa, Alabama, the film was released on November 5, 2010.
-It received mixed reviews from critics and grossed $211 million worldwide.
+Shot in Las Cruces, New Mexico, Atlanta, Georgia, and Tuscaloosa, Alabama, the film premiered at Night Visions on October 31, 2010 and was released by Warner Bros.
+Pictures on November 5, 2010.
+It received mixed reviews from critics and grossed $212 million worldwide against a $65 million budget.

 Plot

 Peter Highman, a successful architect, is due to fly home from Atlanta to Los Angeles to be with his wife Sarah, who is about to give birth.
-On the way to the airport, he has a chance encounter with Ethan Tremblay and his dog Sonny, who is going to LA to be an actor and is planning to scatter his recently deceased father's ashes at the Grand Canyon.
+On the way to the airport, he has a chance encounter with Ethan Tremblay and his dog Sonny, who is going to Los Angeles to be an actor and is planning to scatter his recently deceased father's ashes at the Grand Canyon.
 When Ethan misuses the words "terrorist" and "bomb" while talking to Peter, they are both escorted off the plane.
-Peter, now on the No Fly List and missing his wallet, agrees to drive with Ethan to LA.
+Peter, now on the No Fly List and missing his wallet, agrees to drive with Ethan to Los Angeles.

 Ethan stops to buy marijuana, and Peter discovers that they are nearly out of money.
-Since Peter has no I.D., he gets his wife to wire money to Ethan, but discovers he had the money wired to his stage name instead of his legal name.
-When the Western Union employee refuses to accept Ethan's "Stage name I.D." it leads to a violent altercation.
+Since Peter has no I.D., he gets his wife to wire money to Ethan through Western Union, but discovers he had the money wired to his stage name instead of his legal name.
+When employee Lonnie refuses to accept Ethan's "stage name I.D.", it leads to a violent altercation.

 After a night at a rest stop, Peter impulsively drives off to abandon Ethan, but realizes that he has forgotten to unload the ashes of Ethan's father when he left.
 This causes him to wrestle with his conscience, before deciding to return, and covering for his absence by saying he had gone to buy breakfast.

 Ethan takes over driver duty so Peter can get some rest after a sleepless night, but he falls asleep at the wheel and crashes the car.
 Peter calls his friend, Darryl, for assistance and decides to part with Ethan, but Darryl persuades Peter otherwise.
 They arrive at Darryl's house for rest.
 During their conversation, Ethan discovers hints that Sarah may have been unfaithful, triggering Peter to question Sarah's timely pregnancy.
 Darryl throws both of them out after mistakenly drinking some of Ethan's father's ashes, which were stored in a coffee tin.